 After they have cooled I cut them in half and grate them.
 I use my Bosch Slicer Dicer.
-Grating the potatoes becomes a quick and easy job.
+Grating the potatoes become a quick and easy job.
 I don’t peel them.
 It is ok if you have some of the skin in your hash browns and most of it doesn’t grate into the potatoes.
-After I have them grated I put them onto my food dehydrator trays and let them dry, usually only over night.
+After I have them grated I put them on my food dehydrator trays and let them dry, usually only overnight.
 The amount of time you dry them would depend on your food dehydrator.

 Then I use my Food Saver and put them in bags and seal them up.
 Or you can put them into bottles.
 I use big bottles if I do this and I use those up first.

-When I get ready to use the dehydrated hash browns I just rehydrate them in a bowl full of hot water and the amount of potatoes I want to make.
+When I get ready to use the dehydrated hash browns I just rehydrate them in a bowl full of hot water and the number of potatoes I want to make.
 Remember they will make more than you think when they are rehydrated.
 I drain off the excess water and then I cook them.

 Another option is to freeze them.
 I grate the potatoes up and put them on wax paper in a thin layer on my cookie sheets.
 I freeze them overnight and then put them into freezer bags.
 Then I pop them back into the freezer.
 They are ready to cook when I am.
 I just take what I need out of the bag.
 I put a few tablespoons of butter in my frying pan and add my hash browns.